kign/c4wa/etc/doc/language.md

 an imported function must have a specific declared signature.
 We solve this problem by introducing special kind of imported function, which could accept any number or type of arguments via memory pointers.

-Specifically, if you declare a function without signature (remember that a non-static declaration is considered an import declaration):
+Specifically, if you declare a function _without signature_ (remember that a non-static declaration is considered an import declaration):

 ```c
 void printf();
 ```

-Generated WASM code would expect an imported function `printf` with **two** arguments: memory address to begin reading arguments from and number of arguments; every argument takes exactly 8 bytes (64 bits) in linear memory.
+generated WASM code would expect an imported function `printf` with **two** arguments: **memory address** to begin reading arguments from and actual **number of arguments**; every argument takes exactly 8 bytes (64 bits) in linear memory.

-So if for example `printf` is actually called with 5 arguments, your implementation will receive two arguments, `offset` and `count`; `count` will be number of arguments, 5 in this case, and values of these arguments will be stored in memory:
+So if for example `printf` is actually called with 5 arguments, your implementation will receive two arguments, let's call them `offset` and `count`;
+`count` will be number of arguments, 5 in this case, and values of these arguments will be stored in memory as follows:

 1-st argument at address `offset`;<br>
 2-nd argument at address `offset + 8`;<br>